Do I have to stop any medication prior to Laser Eye Surgery?

 General health and autoimmune disease

-It’s a must that candidates for Laser Eye Surgery are in good all round health.
-Autoimmune diseases such as diabetes, collagen vascular disease, rheumatoid arthritis, and lupus may pose a problem, especially if uncontrolled.
-Any medication taken for such diseases can also be an issue as they compromise the immune response.
+It is essential that patients undergoing Laser Eye Surgery are in good all-round health.
+In some cases, autoimmune diseases such as diabetes, collagen vascular disease, rheumatoid arthritis, and lupus may pose a problem, especially if uncontrolled.
+It is also a possibility that medications taken for the management of such conditions can present an issue.

 A history of dry eye

-Being susceptible to dry eye can be an issue.
-If you’ve had problems with dry eye in the past, for instance when wearing contact lenses or taking particular medications, talk to your eye doctor about how it could impact Laser Eye Surgery.
+If you are susceptible to dry eye, you may find that you are unsuitable for treatment – but that’s not always the case.
+Nonetheless, if you’ve had problems with dry eye in the past, for instance when wearing contact lenses or due to specific medications, then it is a good idea to talk to your eye doctor about how this could affect Laser Eye Surgery.

-If you’re all too familiar with one of the conditions or medications mentioned above, don’t rule out Laser Eye Surgery just yet.
-Here at London Vision Clinic, we’re able to treat 98 percent of patients that contact us.
-The fact is if you speak to a clinic with world-class surgeons and access to the most cutting-edge technology, you chances of being suitable for surgery increase significantly.
+Here at London Vision Clinic, our expert surgeons are able to treat 98% of the patients that contact us.
+The fact is if you speak to a clinic with world-class surgeons and access to the most cutting-edge technology, your chances of being suitable for surgery increase significantly.